 Characteristics of PTHS are developmental delay with moderate-to-severe intellectual disability and behavioral differences, hyperventilation and/or breath-holding while awake, seizures, gastrointestinal issues, lack of speech, sleep disturbance, stereotypic hand movements and distinctive facial features.
 Some individuals with PTHS are diagnosed with autism.

 NNZ-2591 was tested in the tcf4 mutation mouse model, which exhibits features of PTHS in humans, comparing normal mice and mice with a disrupted tcf4 gene.
 In the mice with a disrupted gene, treatment with NNZ-2591 for 6 weeks normalized the deficits in all the tests of hyperactivity, daily living, learning and memory, sociability, motor performance and stereotypy.

-Neuren has submitted an application for Orphan Drug designation to the US Food and Drug Administration (FDA) for NNZ-2591 to treat PTHS.
-In the meantime, the required manufacturing development and non-clinical toxicity studies are progressing in preparation for clinical trials in 2020.
+Neuren has been granted Orphan Drug designation by the US Food and Drug Administration (FDA) for NNZ-2591 to treat PTHS.
+The required manufacturing development and non-clinical toxicity studies are progressing in preparation for clinical trials in 2020.